Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Instruction Tuning for Large Language Models: A Survey;** Shengyu Zhang et al
 - **A Survey on Large Language Model based Autonomous Agents;** Lei Wang et al
 - **From Instructions to Intrinsic Human Values —— A Survey of Alignment Goals for Big Models;** Jing Yao et al
+- **A Survey of Safety and Trustworthiness of Large Language Models through the Lens of Verification and Validation;** Xiaowei Huang et al